Michael Avenatti charged with extortion and wire, bank fraud

-LOS ANGELES — U.S. prosecutors have charged Trump critic and attorney Michael Avenatti with extortion and bank and wire fraud.
+LOS ANGELES — U.S. prosecutors on two coasts have charged President Donald Trump critic and attorney Michael Avenatti with extortion and bank and wire fraud.

 A spokesman for the U.S. attorney in Los Angeles said Avenatti was arrested Monday in New York.

-Spokesman Ciaran McEvoy says the lawyer best known for representing porn actress Stormy Daniels in lawsuits against President Donald Trump faces federal charges in New York and California.
+Spokesman Ciaran McEvoy says the lawyer best known for representing porn actress Stormy Daniels in lawsuits against Trump faces federal charges in New York and California.

-In New York, he was accused of threatening to use his ability to get publicity to harm Nike.
-Prosecutors say he demanded that the apparel company give him $10 million.
+In the New York case, he was accused of threatening to use his ability to get publicity to harm the sports apparel giant Nike.

+In the California case, Avenatti’s arrest was pursuant to a criminal complaint alleging he embezzled a client’s money in order to pay his own expenses and debts — as well as those of his coffee business and law firm — and also defrauded a bank by using phony tax returns to obtain millions of dollars in loans.
+A felony complaint charges him with wire and bank fraud.

-Prosecutors in California planned to release more details at a news conference later Monday.
+Prosecutors in both states planned to release more details at news conferences later Monday.

+In the New York case, Avenatti was charged with conspiracy to transmit interstate communications with intent to extort, conspiracy to commit extortion, transmission of interstate communications with intent to extort and extortion.
+The charges carry a potential penalty of 47 years in prison.

+The complaint said Avenatti threatened to hold a news conference on the eve of Nike’s quarterly earnings call and the start of the NCAA tournament to announce allegations of misconduct by Nike employees.

 Avenatti represented Daniels, whose real name is Stephanie Clifford, in a lawsuit to break a confidentiality agreement to speak about her alleged affair with Trump.